 Your claim must be made within 60 days after you notice the defect.
 All claims will be made through your Marvin distributor or contractor.

-Because Marvin does not cover the cost of installation, it is important to choose a contractor with a quality warranty to back up their workmanship.
+Because Marvin does not cover the installation cost, choosing a contractor with a quality warranty to back up their workmanship is crucial.

 How can you ensure your windows and doors will be backed by their warranties?

-Finding the right contractor that will provide you with a high-quality window and door replacement is key to ensuring the warranty.
+Finding the right contractor to provide you with a high-quality window and door replacement is key to ensuring the warranty.

-When you work with us, we build a lifelong relationship with you, and compassion and communication are two of the most important values to us.
-We want to assure you that you are receiving the highest quality project installation and service.
+When you work with us, we build a lifelong relationship with you, and compassion and communication are two of our most important values.
+We assure you that you will receive the highest quality project installation and service.